logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 ###### Counter

-Counters are one of the simpliest metrics types supported and allow you to track how many times something has happened.
+Counters are one of the most basic supported metrics types: They enable you to track how many times something has happened.
 For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/counters/).

 ###### Gauge

-A Gauge is an action that returns the instantaneous measurement of a value for a value that abitrarily increases and decreases: For example, CPU usage.
+A Gauge is an action that returns an instantaneous measurement for a value that abitrarily increases and decreases (for example, CPU usage).
 For more information on this metric, refer to [App Metrics documentation](https://www.app-metrics.io/getting-started/metric-types/gauges/).

 ###### Histogram